yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-make-money-while-quarantined.md

 ### Remote sessions

 More and more musicians are doing remote sessions on their free time, and now that tours and shows have been cancelled or postponed, it’s pretty much a necessity.
 This is an easy decision and transition if you already have your own space and recording gear, but don’t be intimidated if you don’t have gear already.
 Recording gear is becoming better and more affordable at the same time.
 If you are starting from scratch, you’ll most likely need a recording interface, studio monitors, and whatever mics and cables are necessary for your instrument.
-Check out <a href="https://www.sweetwater.com/store/manufacturer/Focusrite" target="_blank" rel="noopener noreferrer">Sweetwater’s Focusrite bundles</a> for a place to start.
+Check out <a href="https://www.sweetwater.com/store/manufacturer/Focusrite" target="_blank" rel="noopener">Sweetwater’s Focusrite bundles</a> for a place to start.
 In my opinion, anything in Focusrite’s Scarlet series will do the job.

 ### Loop and sample libraries

 If you already own recording gear or decide to buy a pack like I mentioned above, there's no reason not to sell loop and sample libraries.
 Just spend some time recording yourself practicing, rehearsing songs, or just goofing off, and chances are, you’ll be making something someone else could use for their recordings or writing session.

 As for selling them, you’ll need a website and an ecommerce platform.
 I’m a huge fan of Shopify, and regularly build ecommerce sites for clients with it.
-I have an advantage in that I can build my own website from scratch, so I use a combination of <a href="https://www.gatsbyjs.org/" target="_blank" rel="noopener noreferrer">GatsbyJS</a>, <a href="https://www.netlify.com/" target="_blank" rel="noopener noreferrer">Netlify CMS </a>, and <a href="https://gumroad.com/" target="_blank" rel="noopener noreferrer">Gumroad</a> for selling things on my site.
+I have an advantage in that I can build my own website from scratch, so I use a combination of <a href="https://www.gatsbyjs.org/" target="_blank" rel="noopener">GatsbyJS</a>, <a href="https://www.netlify.com/" target="_blank" rel="noopener">Netlify CMS </a>, and <a href="https://gumroad.com/" target="_blank" rel="noopener">Gumroad</a> for selling things on my site.
 I built by site, hosted it, and can sell products, all for FREE because I know how to code (more on that topic in a few paragraphs).

 ### Online licensing